 James Rogers

-Eighteenth Century Sporting Reproductions
+Eighteenth Century Sporting Reproductions and Creations

 Welcome to my blog!
 My main area of specialization is with fowling guns and their accessories.
 My study focus lies primarily with early English sporting/civilian arms and their accoutrements as well as those related firearms that made it to the colonies in various grades of quality.
 I also have an interest in continental firearms and associated equipment of the eighteenth century sporting gentleman.